How & where to buy Compound (COMP) online

 Trade your favourite markets with our top-rated broker,.
 10/10

 This is an introductory guide to Compound, where you can find out what it is and how it works.
-If you’re interested in learning more about the software or just want to buy the COMP coin, this is a good place to start.
+If you’re interested in learning more about the software or just want to find out where to buy it, this is a good place to start.

 If you’re ready to buy straight away, sign up for one of the brokers below.
 These are some of the top crypto brokers around, that have been vetted and reviewed by our team of experts.
-If you want to learn more about Compound before you buy, keep reading.
+If you want to learn more about Compound beforehand, keep reading.

 - Binance: Binance manages the most trading volume, with millions of trades every day.
 It’s also usually the first port of call if you can’t find a coin elsewhere, with hundreds of different pairs available.
 Sign up for Binance now >

-- ChangeNow: ChangeNOW lets you buy crypto using fiat currency, and swap one cryptocurrency into another across nearly 200 individual crypto tokens.
+- ChangeNow: ChangeNOW lets you deposit fiat currency, and swap one cryptocurrency for another across nearly 200 individual crypto tokens.
 It also integrates with other leading exchanges to offer you the best price.
 Join ChangeNow today >

-The last step before you buy is to deposit some money into the account.
+Then you need to deposit some money into the account.
 Most exchanges let you do this with fiat currency (like GBP or USD), while others may only accept cryptocurrency deposits.

-The buy step is simple: search for the relevant pair on your chosen exchange and hit buy to execute the trade.
-To find the pair you need the ticker for the coin you’re buying and the currency you’re swapping it for, so it could be COMP/BTC in this case.
+This step is simple: search for the relevant pair on your chosen exchange and hit buy to execute the trade.
+To find the pair you need the ticker for the coin you want and the currency you’re swapping it for, so it could be COMP/BTC in this case.